Japan, Travel Tips

 Good news for iPhone users – the IC cards have gone virtual and you can use your phone as an IC card through Apple Pay!
 You do not need an existing IC card to do this – just the Wallet app that is already on your iPhone will do.
 This makes everything even more convenient, as you can refill the balance via your phone without even going to the station.

-Tip: Check out Apple’s help article on how to use IC cards on iPhones.
+Check out Apple’s help article on how to use IC cards on iPhones

-2. Try to get the foreign tourist IC Cards at the airport
+2. Try to get the foreign tourist “Welcome” IC Cards at the airport in Tokyo

-There might still be a few foreign tourist IC cards available by both SUICA and Pasmo, which you can still get at the Narita or Haneda airport.
+There might still be some foreign tourist IC cards available by both SUICA and Pasmo for 1,500 yen.
+You can get these cards at the Narita or Haneda airport.
+Certain stations in Tokyo might also be selling the cards, but they might be out of stock.

-However, unlike the regular IC card which has long expiry, the tourist-only IC cards will expire within 28 days.
+The only catch is, unlike the regular IC card which has a long expiry, the tourist-only IC cards will expire within 28 days.
 There will also be a restriction on how many cards can be bought per person.

 You can buy the Tokyo Subway Ticket pass which is available for 24, 48, or 72 hours.
 They are valid for Tokyo Metro and Toei lines only, not for JR lines.
 The subway ticket can also be bought as an add-on to Tokyo Pass, making it cheaper than paying for a single train fare each time.

-4. Use Unlimited JR Pass, if you have it already
+6. Use your Unlimited JR Pass (ONLY if you have it already!)

-If you’re planning to visit multiple cities in Japan during your visit, you might already have plans on buying an unlimited JR Pass.
+If you’re planning to visit multiple cities in Japan during your visit, you might already have plans to buy an Unlimited JR Pass.
 In this case, you could use your Unlimited JR Pass to board local JR trains as well.

-Do this only if you are already planning on getting the Unlimited JR Pass.
-I do not recommend getting an Unlimited JR Pass just for traveling in local trains in Japan.
+However, do this only if you are already planning on getting the Unlimited JR Pass.
+I do not recommend getting a JR Pass just for traveling on local trains in Japan, because it does not justify the price of a JR Pass.

 What should I do if I don’t have an iPhone or IC Card?

 Unfortunately for Android users, only Android phones bought in Japan can use virtual IC cards.
-You could try using the Pasmo mobile, but it is only available in Japanese.
+You could try using the Pasmo mobile, but it is only available in the Japanese app store.
+You could also try buying tourist IC cards with shorter validity when you land at the airport in Tokyo.

 As the fares in Japan are calculated based on distance traveled, you’ll need to know exactly which station you’ll get on and off from, find out how much the fare will be (there are fare tables in all stations), and then buy that ticket from the machine.